Skip to main content

 The state allows THCa flower so long as it follows the 2018 Farm Bill regulations, maintaining a 0.3% THC limit by dry weight.
 State laws upheld in Act 629 do hold stricter regulations regarding all hemp and THC products, which should be reviewed by the consumer prior to purchase.

-As of June 2025, Delta 8 has been considered illegal to purchase within the state.
+As of June 2025, Delta 8, Delta 10, and other generally synthetically derived cannabinoids were declared illegal to purchase within the state.
+THC-O is illegal as well.

 yes